Lurk/clink/readme.md

 * remove - removes params from links in clipboard
 * your_mom - Sets values to "your_mom" (inspired by this [tweet](https://twitter.com/ftrain/status/1359138516681314311?s=21))
 * evil -  swap two random chars in values (Diabolical Laughter)
+* rickroll -  Rickroll them by replacing the actual value with a base64 encoded youtube link

 ## Build